Barcodes as Summary of Loss Function Topology: Topology of neural networks' loss functions

 In this section we compute and analyse barcodes of small fully connected neural networks with up to three hidden layers.

-For several architectures of the neural networks many results on the loss surface and its local minima are known (see e.g. \cite{kawaguchi2016deep,gori1992problem} and references therein).
+For several architectures of the neural networks many results on the loss surface are known (see e.g. \cite{kawaguchi2016deep,gori1992problem} and references therein).
 Different geometrical and topological properties of loss surfaces were studied in \cite{cao2017flatness,yi2019positively,wideval,sharpM}.

-There is no ground truth on how should the best loss surface of a neural network looks like.
-Nevertheless, there exists many common opinions on this topic.
-First of all, from practical optimization point of view, the desired local (or global) minima should be easily reached via basic training methods such as Stochastic Gradient Descent, see \cite{ruder2016overview}.
-Usually this requires more-or-less stable slopes of the surface to prevent instabilities such as gradient explosions or vanishing gradients.
-Secondly, the value of obtained minimum is typically desired to be close to global, i.e. attain smallest training error.
-Thirdly, from the generalization point of view, such minima are required to provide small loss on the testing set.
-Although in general it is assumed that the good local optimum is the one that is flat, some recent development provide completely contrary arguments and examples, e.g. sharp minima that generalize well \cite{sharpM}.

-Besides the optimization of the weights for a given architecture, neural network training implies also a choice of the architecture of the network, as well as the loss function to be used for training.
-In fact, it is the choice of the architecture and the loss function that determines the shape of the loss surface.
-Thus, proper selection of the network's architecture may simplify the loss surface and lead to potential improvements in the weight optimization procedure.

 We have analyzed neural networks that are small.
 However our method permits full exploration of the loss surface as opposed to stochastical exploration of higher-dimensional loss surfaces.
 Let us emphasize that even from practical point of view it is important to understand first the behavior of barcodes in simplest examples where all hyper-parameters optimization schemes can be easily turned off.